- Cancer Information

-This chapter introduces a very difficult issue – one that hopefully never affects your school community.
+This section introduces a very difficult issue – one that hopefully never affects your school community.
 Although many people diagnosed with cancer will be successfully treated and live for many years, not everyone will recover and some people with cancer do die.
 There are ways to prepare if you know the prognosis is poor.
 The school can also support people who are bereaved.

 - How to prepare for a cancer death

 - Action to take when someone dies

 - How young people understand death

 - Planning a memorial

 - Seeking professional support